robch/book-of-ai/docs/chapter-15-ai-studio-chat-completions-basics.md

 ➡️ [Chat Completions Basics](#chapter-15-ai-studio-chat-completions-basics)

-🛑 Setup w/ AI Studio and the Model Catalog in [chapter 14](#chapter-14-setup-w-ai-studio-and-the-model-catalog)

 **Use the model in chat completions**
 `ai chat --user "What is the capital of France?"`
 `ai chat --user "What is the population of the United States?" --interactive`